-There’s a hot debate ongoing in the Ghanaian social and traditional media space about the new Ghana Education Service curriculum on Comprehensive Sexual education.
+There’s a hot debate ongoing in the Ghanaian social and traditional media space about the new Ghana Education Service curriculum on CSE.

-A section of society is alarmed kids as young as 5 year olds would be taught sex, Orgasm and sexuality.
-Others have said the government wants to teach their children that it’s okay to be gay which they strongly object to.
+A section of society is alarmed kids as young as 5 year olds would be taught IT, and .
+Others have said the government wants to teach their children that it’s okay to be which they strongly object to.

 Some pictures as that shown below have been circulating on social media purporting to be excerpts from the CSE guidelines.